Meals on Wheels Services

 The goal of Wheels for Wags is to keep our clients together and happy with their pets by providing companion animals with healthy and nutritious food.
-Clients of Meals on Wheels of Northeast Ohio are homebound and unable to access food for their beloved pets due to age, frailty, disability, or illness.
-Instead of sharing their meals with their animals, Wheels for Wags ensures that pet food is provided so that the owner doesn’t need to worry about how to obtain or afford nutritious food for a pet that may be their only companion.
+Wheels for Wags ensures that pet food is provided so that the owner doesn’t need to worry about how to obtain or afford nutritious food for a pet that may be their only companion.

-We are always accepting donations for more dog and cat food for our client’s pets.
-If you are interested, please email us at firstname.lastname@example.org to make arrangements.
+We are always accepting donations for more dog and cat food for our clients’ pets.
+If you are interested, please email us at email@example.com.

-These clients are assigned by Direction Home.
+Clients are referred by Direction Home.
 The program is Medicaid funded.

-These clients are assigned by Direction Home, CareSource Ohio and United Healthcare.
-This is for those dual eligible for Medicare/Medicaid.
+Clients are referred by Direction Home, CareSource Ohio, and United Healthcare.
+Clients are dual eligible for Medicare/Medicaid.

 A Medicaid program used to fund meals for clients under the age of 60.
 Referrals are generally made through the Ohio Department of Job & Family Services.

 Food stamps and the Ohio Directions Card are welcome, and gift certificates are available any time of the year.

 For more information call 330-832-7220 or 800-466-8010.